aspose-gis/Aspose-GIS-Reference-Tutorials/gis/english/net/layer-interaction-and-data-access/modify-layer-features/_index.md

 using System.IO;
 using Aspose.Gis.Geometries;
 ```

-Now, let's break down the example into multiple steps.
+## Step‑by‑Step Guide

-## Step 1: Set Up the Environment
+### Step 1: Set Up the Working Directory
-Begin by defining the path to your document directory:
+Define the folder where your source and result shapefiles reside.

 ```csharp
 string dataDir = "Your Document Directory";
 ```

-## Step 2: Define Source and Result Paths
+### Step 2: Define Source and Result Paths
-Specify the paths for the source and result shapefiles:
+Point the API to the original shapefile and specify where the modified file will be saved.

 ```csharp
 string sourcePath = Path.Combine(dataDir, "InputShapeFile.shp");
 string resultPath = Path.Combine(dataDir, "modified_out.shp");
 ```

-## Step 3: Open Source Shapefile and Create Result Shapefile
+### Step 3: Open the Source Shapefile, Buffer Geometry, and Write Results
-Open the source shapefile and create the result shapefile:
+The core of **how to buffer geometry** happens in this block.
+We open the source, copy its schema, iterate through each feature, create a buffer of 2.0 units, update an attribute, and write the modified feature to a new shapefile.

 ```csharp
 using (var source = VectorLayer.Open(sourcePath, Drivers.Shapefile))
 using (var result = VectorLayer.Create(resultPath, Drivers.Shapefile, source.SpatialReferenceSystem))